webplatform/docs/guides/html_lists/index.md

    &lt;li&gt;Quickbreads&lt;/li&gt;
  &lt;/ul&gt;</pre>

-Indenting the <code>&lt;li&gt;</code> elements makes the code more readable, but it is not required.
+<p>Indenting the <code>&lt;li&gt;</code> elements makes the code more readable, but it is not required.</p></li>

-# Now you need to add the recipes as sub-items, for example “Plain Sponge”, “Chocolate Cake” and “Apple Tea Cake” are all part of the “Cakes” category.
+<li><p>Now you need to add the recipes as sub-items, for example “Plain Sponge”, “Chocolate Cake” and “Apple Tea Cake” are all part of the “Cakes” category.
 To do this, you need to create a nested list within each item.
 Since the order is not important, once again unordered lists are appropriate.
-To make things easier for the tutorial, I’ll get you to link all of the recipes to one single recipe page ([[html links lets build a web]] explains HTML links in depth].):
+To make things easier for the tutorial, I’ll get you to link all of the recipes to one single recipe page ([[html links lets build a web]] explains HTML links in depth].):</p>

 <pre>&lt;h2&gt;Recipes&lt;/h2&gt;
  &lt;ul&gt;